kurort/cli/README.md

 ## License

-Laravel Installer is open-sourced software licensed under the [MIT license](LICENSE).
+Kurort is open-source software released under the [MIT license](LICENSE), which means you can modify the code yourself or hire a freelancer if needed.
+Also, you can always check the code and make sure there are no backdoors or spyware modules in it.